WSU-kduncan/ceg3120-kaitlynnewsad/Project1/Discord-Bot/README.md

   - Changed made to code

     Change the code so it could output different quotes then the ones provide.

-    The program can output two reponese.
+    The program can output two quotes.

   - Commands I can type into Discord